 - Avoiding fully saturated reds for any flashing content

 - Reducing the number of flashes even if they do not violate thresholds

-- Providing a mechanism to suppress any flashing content before it begins
+- Providing a way to stop any flashing content before it begins

 - Slowing down live material to avoid rapid flashes (as in flashbulbs)

-- Freezing the image momentarily if three flashes within one second are detected
+- Freezing the image momentarily if there are 3 flashes in 1 second

-- Dropping the contrast ratio if three flashes within one second are detected
+- Dropping the contrast ratio if there are 3 flashes in 1 second

 - Allowing users to set a custom flash rate limit

-If the user is unable to control the flickering, blinking and moving (this includes stopping these effects from starting), then these effects should not be used.
+If the user is not able to control the flickering, blinking and moving (this includes stopping the content from starting), then the effects should not be used.

-In some countries, such as the UK, it is illegal to discriminate against people with long-term health conditions.
+In many countries, such as the UK, it is illegal to discriminate against disabled people.
+This includes people with epilepsy.

-If your website, video or other piece of online content breaks the W3C good practice guide (above), then you should consider if there is a valid reason for it to do so.
-If there isn’t then you may wish to edit your content to make sure it meets the W3C guidelines.
+If your content breaks the W3C good practice guide (above), then you should consider if there is a valid reason for it to do so.
+If there isn’t then you should edit your content to make sure it meets the W3C guidelines.

-If you feel that there is a valid reason why your content should break the W3C guidelines, then we strongly urge giving a warning before the flashing starts (for a video, then before the user starts to play the video).
+If you feel there's a good reason why your content should break the W3C guidelines, then we strongly urge you to give a warning before the flashing starts.
+For example, on a video, the warning should be before the user starts to play the video.

-If you don’t alert people with photosensitive epilepsy to flashing and someone has a seizure as a result of your website or video, you may be breaking the disability discrimination laws.
+If you don’t alert people with photosensitive epilepsy to flashing and someone has a seizure as a result of your content, you may be breaking the law.